bobomurod/newbquest/README.md

   - [ ] Standalone constructor in Vue
   - [ ] NGINX configuration to redirect SUBDOMAIN requests
   - [ ] Catch subdomain in Vue and pass it to server
+  - [ ] Use template from Saidalo
+  - [ ] Build another template in Vuejs

 - [ ] Reg (Store) shop in DB
   - [ ] Front-end